 How to make Maple and Walnut Sweet Potato Casserole:

-PrintMaple & Walnut Sweet Potato Casserole
+Maple Walnut Sweet Potato Casserole

-A simple, easy to make side dish.
-Cinnamon flavored sweet potatoes topped with candied walnuts!
+A simple, easy-to-make side dish.
+Cinnamon-flavored sweet potatoes topped with candied walnuts!

 - Total Time: 55 mins